 Thank you for looking at our services for Employment Law.
-We regularly advise employees on Employment Tribunal claims, Settlement Agreements and all other aspects of employment disputes.
+We regularly advise employees on Employment Tribunal claims for unfair or wrongful dismissal, Settlement Agreements and all other aspects of employment disputes.
 Our clients include everyone from directors and senior executives through to workers and trainees.

 Chris Eastland offers clear advice and practical support to help you secure the best available outcome as quickly and simply as possible.
 We aim to be completely transparent about our pricing, so you can be confident our fees are fair and you are getting good value for money.